-In one study, being overweight or obese was the single most important thing that predicted who would develop type 2 diabetes.
-The study results showed that over 16 years, regular exercise -- at least 30 minutes a day, 5 days a week -- and a low-fat, high-fiber diet helped prevent type 2 diabetes.
+In one study, being overweight or obese was the single most important thing that predicted who would get diabetes.
+The study results showed that over 16 years, regular exercise -- at least 30 minutes a day, 5 days a week -- and a low-fat, high-fiber diet helped prevent it.

 If you're at high risk for the disease, your doctor may recommend taking medication to hold it off.
 Several studies show that various types of diabetes drugs, along with a healthy lifestyle, can cut the odds that you'll get it